Loading...

 About the festival

 The first festival took place 5-6 November 2016 and included everything from a Morning Rave to a Death Cafe.
-Talks included topics such as Domestic Abuse, international activism and women and power.
-There was a singing workshop, Beyonce dance class and an #IAmPerfectAsMe Paint fight organised by the WOWsers, young ambassadors of the festival.
+Talks included topics such as domestic abuse, international activism and women and power.
+There was a singing workshop, Beyoncé dance class and an #IAmPerfectAsMe paint fight organised by the WOWsers, a group of young ambassadors of the festival.
 Following the WOWsers programme, WOW Bradford was the birthplace of initiatives such as Speakers Corner and the #IAmPerfectAsMe Campaign.
 The festival keynote talk was from Malala Yousafzai and her father Ziauddin Yousafzai.
 The festival programmer was Evie Manning.

 WOW Bradford 2018 took place 17-18 November.
-The programme included talks such as the Badass Women of Bradford, Environmental Racism and Classism and Being a Man.
+The programme included talks on Badass Women of Bradford, Environmental Racism and Classism and Being a Man.
 Workshops included an AfroFusion Dance class and squeaky cheese cooking class.
-The festival featured an in conversation between Munroe Bergdorf and Emma Dabari and a performance from Kae Tempest.
+The festival featured an in conversation between Munroe Bergdorf and Emma Dabiri and a performance from Kae Tempest.
 The festival programmer was Saliha Rubani.

 Watch